Hamhung Royal Villa: History

 The founder of Joseon had lived here before he came to Hanyang to move the formal capital, Kaesong of Goryeo to the new land.
-After his second son succeeded the power, however, he did not stay at Hanyang, hoping to go to Hamhung.
+After his second son succeeded the power, however, he did not stay at Hanyang, hoping to go to Hamheung.

 At the time, there were several conflicts among his sons to take the throne and several faithful subjects were murdered amid the rebellions.
 The center of the bloody rebellion was the fifth son, almost forcing his brother to leave the throne.
 Angered by this incident, the founder did not encounter any envoys sent by his fifth son, Taejong of Joseon who eventually gained power as the third king.
 Taejo used to kill or confine the envoys.
-This became the root of the Korean proverb, 함흥차사 (Hamhungchasa): he went in - he never came back.
+This became the root of the Korean proverb, 함흥차사 (Hamheungchasa): he went in - he never came back.

 After the death of Taejo, the villa was used as the shrine to pay tribute for his family over 4 generations.
 The villa firstly featured royal architecture and norms, but the original structure was set on fire during Japanese invasions of Korea (1592–1598) and it was rebuilt in the late 17th century.
 Although some parts of the villa were destroyed during the Korean War, most parts have been restored.

 The main building has 5 quarters each 15 m in length.
-The relics from the villa are placed in the Hamhung history museum for display.
+The relics from the villa are placed in the Hamheung history museum for display.